xlibb/module-pipe/README.md

 ### Build the source

-Execute the commands below to build from source.
+Execute the commands below to build from the source.

 1. To build the library:
    ```